mattfeltonma/aws_services_last_accessed/README.md

 * IAM:GetServiceLastAccessedDetails

 ## Setup

+Use this [blog post](https://journeyofthegeek.com/2019/07/08/visualizing-aws-logging-data-in-azure-monitor-part-2/) to setup the Azure side of the integration.

 Ensure the appropriate version of Boto3 and Botocore are installed.
 A sample parameters file is provided with the repository.

 python service_last_accessed.py --parameterfile parameters.json [--logfile]